Estimate Time6 min

 Signing up for Medicare, the federal health insurance program for individuals age 65 and older, as well as certain younger people with medical conditions or disabilities can be complicated.
 You'll need to make choices about different types of coverage, known in Medicare lingo as "parts."
 There's Part A, which is hospital insurance; Part B, which is medical insurance; and Part D, which covers prescription drugs.
 There are also optional supplementary coverage options: Medigap (aka Medicare Supplement), which helps cover out-of-pocket costs; and Medicare Advantage (aka Part C), which is an all-in-one option which combines Original Medicare (A and B) services with benefits such as vision, dental, hearing, or prescription drug coverage.

 To determine which plans may be right for your situation, you'll need to consider many factors, including benefits, coverage, premiums, and any special situations such as living part of the year in a different location.
 While Medicare is an individual, not family, plan, in situations where one spouse is retired and eligible for Medicare, and the other spouse is still working, it's a good idea to compare the costs and coverage benefits of the Medicare coverage for the retired spouse with the costs and coverage benefits of adding them to the employer benefits maintained by the working spouse, if eligible.
-Fidelity Medicare Services® has a team of licensed Medicare advisors who can help you evaluate your options.
+Fidelity Medicare Services® has a team of licensed insurance agents who can help you evaluate your options.

 No matter which options you choose, it's important to understand that you'll likely have out-of-pocket costs, which may be significant.
 Medicare Part B has monthly premiums that are set by the government and can also change each year; those premiums can also be subject to a surcharge, the Income-Related Monthly Adjustment Amounts (IRMAA) that is scaled based on your income, so an event that affects your household income could also affect how much you pay for Part B. They're also based on a 2-year look back on income, so if you work until just before Medicare eligibility, your premiums may be higher.
 Part D premiums are also subject to IRMAA, and unlike Part B, which has a standard base premium, part D plan options and their corresponding premiums vary based on where you live.